DCC-EX/EX-Hardware/EX-Motorshield8874/README.md

 There is also almost no voltage drop incurred from the input voltage due to the MOSFET based design, unlike the bipolar L298 used in the Arduino Motor Shield.
 For DCC and DC PWM model railway use, a range of 10-20VDC is recommended depending on scale.

+## Control Pin Assignments

-## Default Pin Assignment for DCC-EX/Arduino motor control
+### Default Pin Assignment for DCC-EX/Arduino motor control

 The EX-MotorShield8874 has the following default pin assignment for control pins on the Arduino header, and is used for full Arduino Motor Shield R3 compatibility when used for DCC-EX EX-CommandStation.